Getting started in your Freelancing Career

 Early in your freelancing career, your time is likely valued close to $0.
 At this stage, you’re focused on finding clients and making a name for yourself.
 When no one knows who you are, you can’t possibly think your time is worth much.
 So don’t expect to have much of a value for your time starting out.
-Patience is necessary.
+Patience is necessary to making money as a freelancer.

 When you’re just getting started as a freelancer, your time goes from being a worthless asset (in the eyes of others) to a precious asset.
 This post will share how you can value your time as a freelancer.
 Enjoy and may this post help bring you a big bump in income.